Census data are available for a number of different geographic units.

 The Map Collection Website has some non-customizable 1990 and 2000 census maps for the Chicago area.
 Most are choropleth maps, but there are also some dot maps showing population change.

-At the Map Collection you can use ArcView or ArcGIS to make customized maps based on census data.
+At the Map Collection you can use ArcGIS to make customized maps based on census data.
 You can also combine census data with other spatial data.
 Staff are available to help.